 So, if you're thinking about buying a new mode of transportation, don't just go with a Toyota, especially when you could instead get an odd or futuristic vehicle.
 It doesn't matter if you want to buy something safe or have children to tote around or need something practical, because you only live once.

 We're joking, of course.
-But, hey, if you have the money to spend or simply like to dream big, we've rounded up 19 weird and whacky personal transportation examples.
-A few of the ones featured in the gallery are concept vehicles in the works, but most of them are available to purchase right now.
+But, hey, if you have the money to spend or simply like to dream big, we've rounded up some weird and whacky personal transportation examples from the last few years.

 The two-seater Aero-X bike is said to be able to transport two people at 10 feet above the ground at up to 44 mph.
 Carbon fibre rotors take the place of wheels, so the bike can take off vertically without the need for forward speed or a runway, and it should be as easy to ride as a motorbike, as the 356kg beast uses handlebar grips for controls.
 It can carry up to 140kg, should be able to run for 75 minutes before it's out of fuel, and is being built by a California-based company, which is aiming to sell the future ride for around $85,000.
 Anyone interested can already drop a $5,000 deposit.

 The Solowheel is a gyro-stabilized electric unicycle that provides a hands-free experience.
 It goes up to 10 mph, weighs 24 lbs, can carry up to a 220-lb person, has a 1500-watt motor, and promises a range of up to 10 miles on a charge.
 The tire itself is 16 inches by 2.125 inches.
 Pricing starts at $1,495.
 An Xtreme version with over 2000-watts of power is also now available for pre-order.